Peter Watkins

-Peter Watkins (born 29 October 1935) is an English film and television director.
-He was born in Norbiton, Surrey, lived in Sweden, Canada and Lithuania for many years, and now lives in France.
-He is one of the pioneers of docudrama.
+Peter Watkins (29 October 1935 – 30 October 2025) was an English filmmaker, documentarian, writer and film theorist.
+He is known as a pioneer of the docudrama and the mockumentary genres, typically with heavy political content.
 His films present pacifist and radical ideas in a nontraditional style.
-He mainly concentrates his works and ideas around the mass media and our relation/participation to a movie or television documentary.
+He mainly concentrated his works and ideas around the mass media and viewers' relation/participation to a movie or television documentary.

-Nearly all of Watkins' films have used a combination of dramatic and documentary elements to dissect historical occurrences or possible near future events.
+Nearly all of Watkins' films used a combination of dramatic and documentary elements to dissect historical occurrences or possible near future events.
 The first of these, Culloden, portrayed the Jacobite uprising of 1745 in a documentary style, as if television reporters were interviewing the participants and accompanying them into battle; a similar device was used in his biographical film Edvard Munch.
 La Commune reenacts the Paris Commune days using a large cast of French non-actors.
+The War Game (1966) depicts the aftermath of a hypothetical nuclear attack on Great Britain.
+His other notable works included Edvard Munch, a biographical film of the painter of the same name, and The Journey, a 14-hour essay film about nuclear disarmament.